 The curriculum at Rushcliffe aims to:

-- help pupils develop a broad range of knowledge;
+- help pupils develop, connect and remember a broad range of knowledge;

 - develop a love of learning and stimulate intellectual curiosity in pupils such that it remains with them for the rest of their lives;